wansang93/OS_Cloud/AWS_GURU/AWS Certified Cloud Practitioner 2020/Chapter2.md

       1. IAM 개인 유저에서 그룹을 생성했어요.
    4. IAM 비밀번호 정책을 설정하세요.

-### 2-7-tips.
-[LAB: Cloud 시작하기!
-IAM(Identity Access Management)]

-- IAM
-  - IAM stands for **Identity Access Management**.
-  - It's **Global**, you do not specify a region when dealing with IAM.
-  - When you create a user or group, this is created GLOBALLY

-- You can access the AWS platform in 3 ways
-  - Via the Console
-  - Programatically(Using the Command Line)
-  - Using the Software Developers Kit(SDK)

-- root account
-  - Your root account is the email address you used to set up your AWS account.
-  - The root account always has full administrator access.
-  - You should not give these account credentials away to anyone.
-  - Instead create a user for each individual within your organization.
-  - You should always secure this root account using multi-factor authentication.

-- group
-  - A group is simply a place to store your users.
-  - Your users will inherit all permissions that the group has.
-  - Examples of groups might be developers, system administrators, human resources, finance etc.

-- policies
-  - To set the permissions in a group you need to apply a policy to that group.
-  - Policies consist of JSON.
-  - These are referred to as key value pairs.
-  - You have your key, such as name and then the value eg.

 ## 2-8.
 IAM 모범 사례(IAM Best Practices)

 - Root Account